Cocaine Anonymous: The 12 Steps of Cocaine Anonymous

 Everyone’s situation and relationship with cocaine is different.
 Cocaine rehab facilities will frequently use the 12-steps as part of the treatment process if patients are interested.
 If you believe you or a loved one’s cocaine use is becoming a problem, you can give us a call at There, an admissions navigator will listen to your story, determine your options, and help you attend treatment if needed.

 The process of overcoming cocaine addiction in rehab typically starts with medically supervised detox, wherein patients are supported as they undergo withdrawal.
 Then, patients will typically enter the inpatient rehab phase at the same facility.
-In inpatient rehab, patients will attend therapy, meetings, and get help understanding their addiction and ultimately learning strategies to reach long-term recovery.
+In inpatient rehab programs, patients will attend therapy, meetings, and get help understanding their addiction and ultimately learning strategies to reach long-term recovery.